threefoldfoundation/info_sdk/src/7_farming/v2_jsx_farmsetup.md

 **Make sure you add a valid TFT stellar address.
 This is required in order for user to be able to reserve capacity from your farm.**

-If you do not have a wallet yet.
-You can use the `Wallet Manger` from the 3SDK.
-You can find it in the left menu.
+Copy the secret of the Stellar account from your 3Bot Connect app, where you can find this secret in the Details screen of your wallet.

 Once the farm is created you should see a new entry in the top table.